elisobylak/elisobylak.github.io/_posts/2015-09-27-Car-LED-ProjectUpdate-0.md

 Next is the Power barrel charger and USB to Car charger I plan to use to power the Arduino and lights once in the car.
 It's just a 5V adapter with a 1 and 2.1A rating.

 The next item is a knock-off UNO I bought off of Ebay for three dollars.
 The reasons I like this approach of prototyping on a genuine Arduino then switching to a knock off for production is two-fold.
-One, I like supporting good technologies and companies (buy an Arduino if you're interested.
+One, I like supporting good technologies and companies (buy an Arduino if you're interested).
 Two, I don't want to put a $20 component in a little side project, so once I know the set-up works on a real board, I can just swap the board for a more economical model.
 This project could even suffice with an Arduino mini, but I am most familiar with the UNO, so I decided to work with it.

 The final two items in this picture are the two buttons that the driver will use to flash the pre-programmed signals.
 I've yet to figure out how these will be mounted for the driver to give them access when they need it.
 That will be in a later update.